tscluster-project/tscluster/docs/introduction.rst

 - Use opttscluster subpackage to find entities that are most likely to change cluster label assignment if a total number of n label changes are allowed.

-Tscluster also encompassed the two existing approaches by proving the following classes available in its tskmeans subpackage:
+Tscluster also encompasses the two existing approaches by proving the following classes available in its tskmeans subpackage:
-- TSKmeans class for TSC (built on top of tslearn).
+- TSKmeans class for TSC (builds on tslearn).
-- TSGlobalKmeans class for SLA (built on top of sklearn).
+- TSGlobalKmeans class for SLA (builds on sklearn).

 Tscluster implemented some utility tools in the following subpackages to help in temporal clustering tasks.
 - preprocessing: This can be used to preprocess and load temporal data.
 Data can be loaded from either a directory, a file, a list of Pandas DataFrames, or a numpy array